surface3d.Rd

 surface3d

-always draws the surface with the `front' upwards
+always tries to draw the surface with the `front' upwards

 values).
 This can be used to render